isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-bites-vs-mosquito-bites/index.md

 ###  **1. Size**

-*Bedbug bite: * About 4
-- 5 mm long and 1.
-5 mm wide *Mosquito Bite: * Size depends on the length of time the mosquito's labium remained stuck in your skin.
+*Bedbug bite: * About 4-5mm long and 1.
+5mm wide *Mosquito Bite: * Size depends on the length of time the mosquito's labium remained stuck in your skin.
 The size of a bedbug bite is relatively bigger than a mosquito bite, whose size depends on the length of time its labium remained stuck in your skin.
 The longer the time, the larger the bite.

 ###  **2. Reaction**